dutchLuck/checktime/README.md

 Command line options can be used to force the timestamp to be interpreted either big or little endian.
 Options are outlined by using the --help command line option.
 This program requires privileged access to the network interface to facilitate the use of a raw socket, except on Apple Mac OSX, where by default a datagram socket is used.
-Privileged network interface access is normally provided by using the sudo command on Linux and running as Administrator on Windows.
+Privileged network interface access is normally facilitated by using the sudo command on Linux or running as Administrator on Windows.

 The checktime.py command has a number of options which are outlined in the useage information.